JetBrains-Research/astminer/README.md

 ## About
-`astminer` was first implemented as a part of pipeline in the [code style extraction project](https://arxiv.org/abs/2002.03997) and later converted into a reusable tool.
+`astminer` lets you create an end-to-end pipeline to process code for machine learning models.

-Currently, it supports extraction of:
+Currently, it supports the extraction of:
 * Path-based representations of files/methods
 * Raw ASTs of files/methods

-It is designed to be very easily extensible to new languages.
+`astminer` was first implemented as a part of the pipeline in the [code style extraction project](https://arxiv.org/abs/2002.03997) and later converted into a reusable tool.

-`astminer` lets you create an end-to-end pipeline to processing code for machine learning models.
+It is designed to be easily extensible to new languages.

-It allows to convert source code cloned from VCS to formats suitable for training.
+`astminer` allows you to convert source code cloned from VCSs to formats suitable for training.
 To achieve that, `astminer` incorporates the following processing modules:
 - [Filters](./docs/filters.md) to remove redundant samples from data.
-- [Label extractors](./docs/label_extractors.md) to create label for each tree.
+- [Label extractors](./docs/label_extractors.md) to create a label for each tree.
-- [Storages](./docs/storages.md) to define storage format.
+- [Storages](./docs/storages.md) to define the storage format.

 ## Usage
 There are two ways to use `astminer`: